SyedSadwan/Average-By-C/README.md

-Calculates average of n number of integers
+Calculates average of n number of integers.
 Not entirely original, mostly written by me, and corrected by BARD.